willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I frequently see a message saying "I've lost my bounds"

 This means that the tracking system is having a hard time tracking and identifying your environment.
-In this state, the device can no longer show you your bounds and to encourage you to not move around and accidently bump into things in the real world, you will be in 3DOF in the HMD until the device can find your bounds again.
+In this state, the device can no longer show you your bounds and to encourage you to not move around and accidently bump into things in the real world, you will be in 3DOF in the headset until the device can find your bounds again.
 Check the following:
 1. Make sure the room has enough light.
 2. If you have recently redecorated or remodeled the room, re-run setup.
 3. Try unplugging the device, closing Windows Mixed Reality, and plugging the device back in.